telus/tds-core/guide/README.md

 The TELUS Design System (TDS) is a set of living guidelines that communicates our brand promise through our digital experiences.
 It's a holistic platform that integrates code, documentation, guidelines, and design management.
 Serving as a single source for our digital design guidelines, code patterns, and UI elements.

-For now, TDS is intended for use by TELUS employees and approved partners.
+TDS is intended for use by TELUS employees and approved partners.

 ## Announcements